jrgrant/hass_ids_hyyp/README.md

 - Removed timeout configuration option

 **Version 1.6.1**
 - Fixed an issue where alarm panels required entry of code even when configured.
-(Home Assistant 2024.6.0 introduced a new change requiring alarm panels to enter a code when arming or to save it in the partition entity).
+(Home Assistant 2024.6.1 introduced a new change requiring alarm panels to enter a code when arming, or to save it in the partition entity).
 You may need to restart home assistant after configuring your Arm and bypass codes.

 **Version 1.6.0**
 - Removed `binary_sensor.[zone_name]_trigger` entity per deprecation notice.
 This information remains available within the `triggered` attribute in `switch.[zone_name]`